 "Springboard for economic growth, social progress and financial inclusion"

-Over the years, the development of the Social Programme has been marked by a restructuring of the social sector and changes stemming from the crisis.
+Over the years, the development of the Obra Social has been marked by a restructuring of the social sector and changes stemming from the crisis.
 In such a context, insitutions have shown a great capacity to adapt, and have realigned their activities in order to maintain an income and successfully manage their resources as independent companies.

-After the approval of the Savings Banks and Foundations Act in 2013 not only has the Social Programme been continued but a stable legislative framework has been created to clarify the ways in which these charitable and social activities can be continued.
+After the approval of the Savings Banks and Foundations Act in 2013 not only has the Obra Social been continued but a stable legislative framework has been created to clarify the ways in which these charitable and social activities can be continued.

 Secured loans permit the preservation of family assets and are tool in the fight against usury and financial exclusion.

 Our companies have been pioneers, anticipating the needs of society and showing clear leadership.

 Learn about our Obras Sociales in real time in daily tweets.

 “Financial education is as important a skill as learning to read and to write” Annamaria Lusardi.